xiix0/scam/README.md

-You will live to see your grandchildren.
+You are dishonest, but never to the point of hurting a friend.